“A reader lives a thousand lives before he dies . . . The man who never reads lives only one.” – George R.R. Martin

 Each answer that Krishna gives becomes a cosmic law in itself.

-I am too curious about space-time concept, and that is why I love one of the conversations between Arjun and Krishna.
+I am too curious about the space-time concept, and that is why I love one of the conversations between Arjun and Krishna.
 When Arjun started asking too many questions with heaps of “ifs” and “buts”, Krishna lost his patience and showed him his non-human personality.
-He opens his mouth and shows him the present, past and future of all the events on earth at the same time.
-He, then explains Arjun, actually, the past, present and future are all available on the same plane, but humans go through each stage to learn the purpose of their life that they could not learn in their past lives.
+He opens his mouth and shows him the present, past, and future of all the events on earth at the same time.
+He, then explains to Arjun, actually, the past, present, and future are all available on the same plane, but humans go through each stage to learn the purpose of their life that they could not learn in their past lives.

 Overall, I found this book very interesting and its philosophy of life is quite logical and robust.

 We learn from every book that we read.
 What is important is being consistent in our habits.
 I hope this blog post will add value to your reading habit.
-Let me know if any book that has helped you change your life.
+Let me know if any book has helped you change your life.
 Maybe, it may help me as well, change my life.
 Do not hesitate to leave your comment in the comment box.
 No spamming, please.